gvwilson/thirdbit/src/fiction/iffy/index.md

 wherever shadows hid ice from the summer sun.
-A few patches of lichen clung to them here and there, and the faded remains of orange survey marks showed that someone or somebody had been there before.
+A few patches of lichen clung to them here and there, and the faded remains of orange survey marks showed that someone or something had been there before.
 She clambered up the pile,
 half-crawling in places,
 as the rumbling grew louder.

-Edson whooped.
+Then Edson whooped.
 "Here they come!"
 he shouted.
 She twisted to look over her shoulder